PAST2212/domainthreat/README.md

 - Check website status by http status codes: HTTPError for a 4XX client error or 5XX server error response code
 - Check if domain is ready for receiving mails or ready for sending mails
 - Check if domain is parked or not (experimental state)
-- Keyword detection in (english translated) in website source codes - even if they are in other languages (e.g. chinese) by using different translators (normalized to english per default)<br>
+- Keyword detection in (english translated) website source codes - even if they are in other languages (e.g. chinese) by using different translators (normalized to english per default)<br>

   ==> This is to cover needs of international companies and foreign-speaking markets<br>
 - Daily CSV export into a calender week based CSV file (can be filtered by dates)<br>